 - The Tales from the Crypt episode "The Reluctant Vampire" defies this.
 Donald, a vampire, normally drinks the blood stored at the blood bank where he works as a security guard and alters the records not to show missing inventory.
 One day, he discovers that the manager took the records home and now he has to replace the blood.
 He finds a mugger and is about to take his blood when he asks if he's an IV drug user, has any blood born illnesses, or has recently had dental surgery.
 When the mugger says no to all three, Donald takes his blood.
 When Sally asks him to make her a vampire, he goes to bite her, but stops and asks if she's had recent dental surgery.

-- The housemates from What We Do in the Shadows take The Baron out for a night on the town and get high when they feed off a group of stoners.
-This ends up proving fatal for The Baron when he dances around the house instead of getting into his coffin and gets burned to death when he ends up in front of the front door as Guillermo opens it.
+- The housemates from What We Do in the Shadows (2019) take Baron Afanas out for a night on the town, get drunk when they feed at a bar, then get high when they feed on some ravers.
+This ends up proving fatal for the Baron; he dances around the house instead of getting into his coffin, and gets burned to death when Guillermo opens the front door and lets in the sunlight.

-- In both Vampire: The Masquerade and Vampire: The Requiem, vampires can gain the effects of drugs through the blood of people they feed on.
+- Vampires can experience the effects of drugs through the blood of people they feed on.
 This can be an unpleasant surprise for some Kindred, but others seek out those high on their drug of choice.

 - There's also specific notes for what happens in a crossover game.
 Drinking werewolf blood causes them to be extra-energized but much more prone to entering a homicidal rage.
 Changeling blood will cause them reactions similar to several possible hallucinogens and bizarre, unexpected "flavors" (with the note that if this becomes widely known in the Vampire world, Changelings' lives are bound to get even worse).
 Drinking a mage's blood may temporarily imbue them with the magical sight of a randomly-chosen school of magic known to the mage, which vampires don't have the training, experience, or usually the psychology to handle well.
 Any that know of this tend to be too freaked out by the experience (assuming they survive the bad trip) to ever want to repeat it.